Until the End of Time (Opshop album)

-Until the End of Time is the third studio album by New Zealand rock band, Opshop.
+Until the End of Time is the third and final studio album by New Zealand rock band, Opshop.

 Background and release

 Jason Kerrison, Opshop's lead singer, said of the title of Until the End of Time "it's more of a romantic notion than a cataclysmic one.
 Human society has found itself in a time where you've got an unprecedented number of cultures predicting an end time, and you know, is that a sheer fluke."

 The album was released on the Rhythmethod label on 2 August 2010.

 Critical reception

 Russell Baillie from The New Zealand Herald gave the album five-out-of-five stars, saying that "its sonic sheen and sincerity is just going to reinforce their status as the era's band of the people".

 Chart performance

 Until the End of Time debuted on the New Zealand Albums Chart on 9 August 2010 at number one.